 Holmes was born in Boston, Massachusetts, into a prominent, staunchly abolitionist family.
 After graduating from Harvard in 1861, he served with the Massachusetts 20th Volunteers during the Civil War.
-He graduated from Harvard Law School in 1866 and after a brief period of private practice in partnership with his brother returned to Harvard to teach legal history, constitutional law, and jurisprudence.
-A compilation of Holmes’s Harvard lectures was published in 1881 as The Common Law, considered by many scholars to be the best book written on the American legal system.
-Common Law expounded Holmes’s legal philosophy, which he based on the notion that law is derived from human experience rather than logic.
+He graduated from Harvard Law School in 1866.
+He returned to Harvard to teach legal history, constitutional law, and jurisprudence after a brief period of private practice in partnership with his brother.
+A compilation of Holmes’s Harvard lectures was published in 1881 as The Common Law.
+The Common Law, considered by many scholars to be the best book written on the American legal system, expounded Holmes’s legal philosophy, which he based on the notion that law is derived from human experience rather than logic.

-In 1882 Holmes, a progressive Republican, accepted a position on the Massachusetts Supreme Court where he served for 20 years, helping to shape the state’s interpretations of libel and slander laws.
+In 1882 Holmes, a progressive Republican, accepted a position on the Massachusetts Supreme Court where he served for 20 years.
+Holmes helped to shape the state’s interpretations of libel and slander laws.
 He was named Massachusetts chief justice in 1899.
 In 1902 President Theodore Roosevelt named him to the Supreme Court, and the Senate unanimously confirmed him.